u-blox/XPLR-IOT-1-location-example/cloudlocate-example/README.md

 - UBX-RXM-MEAS50 (50 bytes)

 or UBX-RXM-MEASX message (>170 bytes) based on user's requirements.
 To send these messages to the CloudLocate service, MQTT protocol is used.
 For MQTT based communication with the cloud, the example uses SARA-R5 MQTT client.
 The MQTT request and response topics for a location thing can be obtained from Thingstream portal.
 The user is required to set some configurable parameters as per the requirements and the example will bring back the location based on those parameters.
 The configurable parameters are:

-1. **MSG_TYPE**:
+1. **MqttUsername**
-The user needs to set the message type for which the raw measurements are required.

-`const messageType_t MSG_TYPE = <your_desired_message_type>;`

-A list of message types accepted by the code are given below:

-* MEASX
-* MEAS50
-* MEAS20
-* NAVPVT
+It is the username of the CloudLocate Thing created on the Thingstream portal and is required for the service authentication.
+The maximum length allowed for username is 25 bytes.

-2. **NUM_OF_SECONDS_TO_WAIT_FOR_FIRST_MESSAGE**:
+2. **MqttPassword**
+It is the password of the Cl0udLocate Thing created on the Thingstream portal and is required for the service authentication.
+The maximum length of password is 50 bytes.

+3. **DeviceId**
+It is the device ID of the CloudLocate Thing created on the Thingstream portal.
+This field is required to subscribe to the unique MQTT topic for your device.
+The maximum allowed length is 50 bytes.

+4. **APN**:
+This field refers to *Access Point Name* and must be filled with the APN of the network service provided whose SIM card is being used in the device.
+The maximum allowed length is 50 bytes.

+5. **CellRegistrationTimeout**:
+The time for which the device waits to establish a successful connection with the network.
+The range of allowed timeout is 1sec to 300 sec.

+6. **TimeToWaitForFirstMessage**:
 It is the minimum waiting time (in seconds) before getting the first measurement from the GNSS receiver.
 The GNSS automatically sends in output the selected message once the internal criterias are met.
-If this timer value is set to 0, this very first valid message will be picked, otherways the sample code waits more seconds until the NUM_OF_SECONDS_TO_WAIT_FOR_FIRST_MESSAGE is expired.
-Usually the first valid message is sent out by the GNSS approximately after 3-4 seconds, but you might want to set the timer to 8 seconds, for example, to get more stable GNSS signals
+If this timer value is set to 0, this very first valid message will be picked, otherways the sample code waits more seconds until the TimeToWaitForFirstMessage is expired.
+Usually the first valid message is sent out by the GNSS approximately after 3-4 seconds, but you might want to set the timer to 8 seconds, for example, to get more stable GNSS signals.
+The range of allowed waiting time is 0 to 60 sec.

-`const int32_t NUM_OF_SECONDS_TO_WAIT_FOR_FIRST_MESSAGE = <your_wait_time_sec>`

-3. **COMPACT_MSG_TIMEOUT_IN_SECS**:
+7. **CompactMessageTimeout**:
 It is the maximum waiting time to get a valid message from the receiver.
 If the receiver fails to provide a valid message in the given timeout, the measurement is aborted (if fallback is disabled).
-The default value is set to 20 sec.
 This timer shall be grater than the previous one.

-`const int32_t COMPACT_MSG_TIMEOUT_IN_SECS = <your_timeout_sec>`

-4. **FALLBACK_NAVPVT_ENABLED**:
+The range of allowed timeout is 1sec to 300 sec.

+8. **FallbackNavpvtStatus**:
 This is a flag to enable a fallback option.
 In case the receiver fails to provide a valid compact message within the given timeout, a UBX-NAV-PVT message is used to get a location based on it.
 The UBX-NAV-PVT contains the position estimated locally by the GNSS receiver.
 To enable NAVPVT message, the flag must be set to true.

-`bool FALLBACK_NAVPVT_ENABLED = <true/false>;`

-5. **FALLBACK_TIMEOUT_IN_SECS**
+9. **FallbackTimeout**
 It is the maximum waiting time to get a measurement based on UBX-NAV-PVT message.
 If it times out, the fallback will be aborted.

-`const int32_t FALLBACK_TIMEOUT_IN_SECS = <your_fallback_timeout>;`

-6. **APN**:
-This field refers to *Access Point Name* and must be filled with the APN of the network service provided whose SIM card is being used in the device.

-`#define APN "<your_APN>"`

-7. **CLIENT_ID**
-It is the device ID of the CludLocate Thing created on the Thingstream portal.
-This field is required to subscribe to the unique MQTT topic for your device.

-`#define CLIENT_ID "<your_device_ID>"`

-8. **USERNAME**
-It is the username of the CludLocate Thing created on the Thingstream portal and is required for the service authentication.

-`#define USERNAME "<your_device_username>"`

-9. **PASSWORD**
-It is the password of the CludLocate Thing created on the Thingstream portal and is required for the service authentication.

-`#define PASSWORD "<your_device_password>"`

-10. **SUB_TOPIC**
-This is MQTT topic on which device has to subscribe to receive the response and location from the cloud.
-The format of the topic is given below:

-`#define SUB_TOPIC "CloudLocate/{your_deviceID}/GNSS/response"`
+The range of allowed timeout is 1sec to 60 sec.

 There are some use cases in which the device does not have connectivity all the time.
 Even in this case you can use CloudLocate service by storing the time and date of the snapshot and send it in the following format: